A trip to Scandinavia in tandem hasn't been done before although Sly has seen the Little Mermaid up close and yes, it is a disappointment.

 This is one of the larger lumps of hardened lava, it's thought.
 The smaller ones are mostly privately owned but Swedes still flock here in July, paying a premium for modest, wooden cabins to swim, fish and sit in the garden in a gazebo for a fortnight.
 This sounds idyllic and it is, a bit, but...

-Without the mountainous backdrop of Scotland's Inner Hebrides, say, another archipelago, Oban is much preferred as a base.
-Did somebody just say Scotland?
-They did but the Celtic cousins can't be counted on for an equaliser, Sturgeon would be flagging furiously for offside.
+Without the mountainous backdrop of another archipelago, Scotland's Inner Hebrides, say, Oban is much preferred as a base. but did somebody just say Scotland?
+They did but the Celtic cousins can't be counted on for an equaliser, Sturgeon or whoever would be flagging furiously for offside.

 No, the Lake District is being brought on in the last minute...